 Darier disease in Child

 Darier disease presents in early adolescence to mid-adult life, with peak onset in the second decade of life.
-The disease manifests with greasy, hyperkeratotic papules in a seborrheic distribution, along with palmoplantar pits, acrokeratosis verruciformis-like papules, and characteristic nail findings (candy-cane nails).
+The disease manifests with greasy, hyperkeratotic papules in a seborrheic distribution, along with palmoplantar pits, acrokeratosis verruciformis-like papules, and characteristic nail findings ("candy-cane" nails with V-shaped notch at the free edge).
 Leukodermic macules are a rarely reported finding.
-These small macules occur most frequently on the ventral aspect of limbs and trunk.
+These small macules occur most frequently on the ventral aspect of limbs and the trunk.
 Their onset is prior to puberty.
-They have been recognized and reported most frequently in individuals with darker skin phototypes.
+They have been recognized and reported most frequently in individuals with darker skin colors.

-In additional to cutaneous findings, 15%-50% of patients present with oral involvement, including cobblestoning of the oral mucosa, gingival hypertrophy, and sialadenitis.
+In addition to cutaneous findings, 15%-50% of patients present with oral involvement, including cobblestoning of the oral mucosa, gingival hypertrophy, and sialadenitis.
 Esophageal involvement with erosions has been described.
-The severity of oral disease may parallel that of the cutaneous disease.
+The severity of oral disease may parallel that of cutaneous disease.

 After onset, the disease is lifelong.
 It may be accentuated or only prominent in the spring and summer, when exposures to heat, perspiration, and ultraviolet (UV) light are increased.
 Other exacerbating conditions / factors may include trauma, menstruation, and certain drugs (eg, lithium, oral corticosteroids).

 The lesions of Darier disease may be pruritic, painful, or malodorous.
-Along with the appearance, these symptoms may lead to significant psychosocial distress.
-Patients are at an increased risk of bacterial or viral skin infections.
+These symptoms, along with the appearance of the lesions, may lead to significant psychosocial distress.
+Patients are also at an increased risk of bacterial or viral skin infections.

 Linear, segmental, or unilateral presentations are uncommon variants of the disease caused by mutations in the same gene.

 Q82.8 – Other specified congenital malformations of skin